1688168/Codes/Patterns.md

    - when you do not need to select anything in the range.
    - count something on a specific moment
 2. Sort
+   - Sort by starting point
+   - Sort by ending point

 - If we can use Greedy, it typically is more efficient than DP

 ### DP:

-### Consider:
-- Sort by starting point or ending point?

 # [`Monotonic Stack`]